getsentry/rfcs/text/0063-sdk-crash-monitoring.md

 ### Option 2: Detect in SDKs <a name="option-2"></a>

 When the SDK sends a crash event to Sentry, it checks the stacktrace and checks if the crash stems from the SDK itself by looking at the top frames of the stacktrace.
-If it does, the SDK duplicates the event and sends it to a special-cased sentry org where each SDK gets its project.
+If it does, the SDK also sends the event to a special-cased sentry org, where each SDK gets its project.

 ### Cons <a name="option-2-cons"></a>